-Short term absence is covered from within the existing staff team where possible through the working of additional hours.
-Suitably experienced banked staff are used to cover longer term absence.
+Short term absence will be covered from within the existing staff team where possible through the working of additional hours.
+Suitably experienced banked staff will be used to cover longer term absence.
 Arrangements are in place to ensure that agency staff are only used as a last resort and only once all safer recruitment checks have been undertaken.
-The Home ensures that agency staff do not make up more than half the number of staff on duty at any time.
+The Home will ensure that agency staff do not make up more than half the number of staff on duty at any time.

-21.If the staff are all of one sex, or mainly of one sex, a description of how the home promotes appropriate role models of both sexes.
+21. If the staff are all of one sex, or mainly of one sex, a description of how the home promotes appropriate role models of both sexes.